ettoreaquino/pyddd/README.rst

     make all

-This command calls the Makefile command, which in turn encapsulates a sequence of commands that will end up running the tests and stoping the container.
+This command calls the Makefile command, which in turn encapsulates a sequence of commands that will end up running the tests and stopping the container.

 .. _Poetry: https://python-poetry.org/